020 88309782

 Is Buffing Recommended For Laminate?

 People are often misinformed about the repair services that can be done on laminates.
 Laminate floors can't be sanded and/or buffed.
 That's because it's not made from real wood products and materials.
 It's a man-made material that consists of a picture of a wood's texture, covered by a thin and see-through layer.
-Although laminate mimics real wood, it is not a natural product and sanding and buffing it will not result in anything else than a broken machine and a completely destroyed laminate flooring.
+Although laminate mimics real wood, it is not a natural product and sanding and buffing it will not result in anything else than a broken machine and destroyed laminate flooring.

 Call Us For Advice